Baptiste68/P5/README.md

 Function - save_substitute(substitute, id_food_is_substitute, database, category)
+    Check if a subsitute has been found.
+If not, ask the customer if he wants to redo a research with an other condition
+    Display the founded substitute
     Ask the user if he wants to save his search result
     If yes, save the two id_food (substitute and substituted) in DB